A new unitary council for Buckinghamshire

 "This is a truly historic day for Buckinghamshire.
 The announcement paves the way for a brand new council, fit for the future, created by combining the best of both county and district councils.
 This new council will be simpler, better value and more local to our residents.
 It will also have more clout to face head-on the great strategic challenges facing the county over the coming decades."

-You can read the council’s response to the announcement in the following news article.
+You can read the council's response to the announcement.

 The business case for a single unitary council